 Molecules and signals involved in the entry and dissemination of Shigella in epithelial cells

 Group leader: Guy Tran Van Nhieu.
-Post-doctoral scientist: Nalini Ramarao, Caroline Clair.
-Graduate student: Laurence Bougnères.
-Technician: Joëlle Mounier.
+Post-doctoral scientist: Nalini Ramarao, Gianfranco Grompone, Jost Enninga.
+Graduate students: Laurence Bougnères, Valentin Jaumouillé.
+Ingineer: Joëlle Mounier.

-We have also demonstrated the essential role plaid by connexins in cell invasion.
-Connexin-mediated hemi-channels open in epithelial cells infected by Shigella and release ATP which, in a paracrine way activate the purinergic receptor of non-infected adjacent cells.
-This original mechanism of cell communication causes recurrent calcium fluxes in non-infected cells and is associated with a major increase in the permissivity of these adjacent cells to bacterial entry and cell to cell spread.
+We have also demonstrated the important role played by connexins in cell invasion.
+Connexin hemi-channels open in epithelial cells infected by Shigella and release ATP which, in a paracrine manner activates non-infected adjacent cells.
+This original mechanism of cell communication causes recurrent calcium fluxes in non-infected cells and is associated with a major increase in the permissiveness of these adjacent cells to bacterial entry and cell to cell spread.
 ATP appears to play a critical role in the ultra-precocious steps of bacterial capture and formation of entry foci.

 Molecular and cellular bases of the rupture, invasion and inflammatory destruction of the intestinal barrier by Shigella.

-Group leaders: Philippe Sansonetti, Régis Tournebize, Laurence Arbibe.
-Post-doctoral scientist: Stephen Girardin, Irit Paz.
-PhD Student: Tien Meng-Tsung.
+Group leaders: Philippe Sansonetti, Régis Tournebize, Laurence Arbibe, Stephen Girardin.
+Post-doctoral scientist: Irit Paz.
+PhD Student: Jean Bergounioux, Tien Meng-Tsung.
 Engineer: Thierry Pédron, Monique Singer.

 Innate and adaptive immunity in bacillary dysentery.

 Group leader: Armelle Phalipon.
-Post-doctoral scientists: Maria-Isabel Fernandez-Martinez.
-PhD Student: Joao Gamelas Magalhaes.
-Technician: Audrey Thuizat.
+Post-doctoral scientists: Maria-Isabel Fernandez-Martinez, Gernot Sellge.
+PhD Student: Joao Gamelas-Magalhaes.
+Technician: Myriam Tanguy.

 We study the effectors involved in the eradication of primary infection and in the protection against re-infection as well as the influence of innate immunity on the orientation of the adaptive immune response.
-In collaboration with James Di Santo, we have shown, using a murine model, that NK and TCD4+(α /α ) lymphocytes are both involved in the eradication of primary infection via the production of interferon γ( INF-γ ).
-In addition, it seems that Shigella, at the very early stages of primary infection, modulate the INF-γ production.
+Shigella, at the very early stages of primary infection, modulate INF-γ production.
 This may constitute a key step in the induction and orientation of the protective humoral response.

 Towards a live, attenuated vaccine against shigellosis.

-In collaboration with the Walter Reed Army Institute of Research in the USA and the ICDDR,B in Bangladesh, we continue the phase I and II trials of strain SC602, a live attenuated mutant of S. flexneri 2a.
-With the support of DGA, we are conducting a phase 1 study of strain SC599, a live attenuated mutant of S. dysenteriae 1.
+With the support of DGA, we have completed a phase 1 study of strain SC599, a live attenuated mutant of S. dysenteriae 1.
 Our aim is to develop a pentavalent vaccine comprising 3 serotypes of S. flexneri, S. dysenteriae 1 and S. sonnei.
 In addition, we are developping a sub-unit vaccine approach based on the chemical synthesis of polysaccharidic antigens.
 Our preliminary immunogenicity results in mice are extremely encouraging.

 Keywords: Shigella, intestinal epithelium, invasion, inflammation, immune response, vaccine